SansGuidon/bookmarks/sections/programming.md

 * [Martin Fowler](https://martinfowler.com/articles/is-quality-worth-cost.html) - (2019) Is High Quality Software Worth the Cost?
 * [Literate programming](http://www.literateprogramming.com/) - is a programming paradigm introduced by Donald Knuth in which a program is given as an explanation of the program logic in a natural language, such as English, interspersed with snippets of macros and traditional source code, from which a compilable source code can be generated.
 * [Literate programming links](http://www.literateprogramming.com/links.html) - articles about literate programming
-* [jessfraz/dockfmt](https://github.com/jessfraz/dockfmt) - Dockerfile format and parser.
-Like `gofmt` but for Dockerfiles.
 * [Yevgeniy Brikman](https://blog.gruntwork.io/terragrunt-how-to-keep-your-terraform-code-dry-and-maintainable-f61ae06959d8) - (2019) Terragrunt: how to keep your Terraform code DRY and maintainable | Terragrunt is helpful at solving problems such as :
 > - the lack of locking for Terraform state
 > - the lack of a way to configure your Terraform state as code.